bhavberi/ANLP-Project/REPORT.md

 | bert-base-uncased | 0.854               | 0.8061              | 0.772              | 0.513             | 0.7484              | 0.307         |

-## Study on Loss Functions - Focal Loss
+## Study on Loss Function - Focal Loss

 In our sexism prediction dataset, there exists a significant class imbalance, with approximately 75% of the data belonging to the non-sexist class and only 25% distributed among various sexist classes.
 This imbalance becomes even more pronounced in the 12-way classification setup, where the positive samples are further divided into 11 different categories, each representing a distinct type of sexism.
 Initially, we utilized the standard cross-entropy loss function for training, which is effective for balanced datasets but often struggles with imbalanced data, leading to biased predictions towards the majority class.

 To address this challenge, we employed **Focal Loss**, a modification of the cross-entropy loss designed to focus learning on hard-to-classify samples.
-Focal Loss introduces a modulating factor `(1 - p_t)^γ` to the standard cross-entropy loss, where p_t is the predicted probability of the true class, and γ is a tunable focusing parameter.
+Focal Loss introduces a modulating factor `(1 - p_t) ^ γ` to the standard cross-entropy loss, where p_t is the predicted probability of the true class, and γ is a tunable focusing parameter.
 This factor reduces the loss contribution of well-classified examples, allowing the model to pay more attention to underrepresented or misclassified classes.

 In our task, Focal Loss proved particularly useful for tackling the severe imbalance between the non-sexist and sexist categories.
 By down-weighting the influence of the majority class and emphasizing learning on the minority sexist classes, Focal Loss helped improve the model's ability to identify and differentiate between the finer-grained sexism categories.
 This approach enhanced overall classification performance - recall, particularly for the less-represented positive samples, ensuring a more balanced and nuanced detection of sexism.